liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 5. Now, select *Subscribe* on the subscriber gadget.

 6. Then, click *Publish a random number* again from the publisher gadget.
-You now see the random number is received by the subscriber.
+You now see the random number received by the subscriber.

 	![Figure 15.4: The subscriber portlet in action!](../../images/15-opensocial-24.png)